awodey/awodey.github.io/typetheory/index.md

 - the second set of [lecture notes](/typetheory/notes/typetheory3b.pdf) for dependent type theory are now available.
 - A [problem set](/typetheory/hw/tthw2.pdf) for Chapter 3 on Dependent Type Theory is available.
 - The [lecture notes](/typetheory/notes/typetheory4a.pdf) for the first section of Chapter 4 on Homotopy Type Theory are now available.
+- A [problem set](/typetheory/hw/tthw3.pdf) for Chapter 4 on Homotopy Type Theory is available.
 <!---
 - The [lecture notes](/catlog/notes/catlog1.pdf) for (the first half of) Chapter 1 on Algebraic Theories are available.
 - The [lecture notes](/catlog/notes/catlog1.pdf) for Chapter 1 on Algebraic Theories are now complete.